vstconsulting/polemarch/doc/restapi.rst

    :query id: id of template if we want to filter by it.
    :query id__not: id of template, which we want to filter out.
+   :query mode: filter by playbook or module name.
-   :query playbook: filter by playbook.
+   :query kind: filter by kind of task.
    :query type: filter by ``type``.
    :query project: filter by project id.